aloisdeniel/variant/packages/variant_generator/README.md

 ## Limitations

-Since all combination are represented as a single `int` value of `64` bits, the maximum number of variant values allowed is `64`.
+Since all combinations are represented as a single `int` value of `64` bits, the maximum total number of variant values allowed is `64`.

 ## Flutter theming example